The Philosophy of Science

 First of all, science is not a belief system that contains certain "truths" abot the world which one is supposed to accept.
 Science is a method that attempts to evaluate in the best way possible what is true and not.
 This page is about trying to describe how that method works, i.e. how scientists work (or at least how they should work).
 The biggest difference between science and belief systems like religions is that they generally simply offer "truths", not methods on how to reach the truth.
 There are clearly quite many things within science that are regarded as true, but this is simply because there is such an overwhelming amount of previous work supporting that they are true.
 The results have been obtained by the scientific method of working.

 Although I do support science outreach activities I am sometimes disappointed by how science is introduced to the people during activities like science festivals or at science centers.
 There is nothing wrong about showing off explosions, colorful bubbling liquids or wierd animals to gain public interest.
 In some cases people might even learn some scientific fact about a phenomenon.
 But in the end science is about something much bigger and deeper!
-It is a strive for rational unbiased thinking and experiemntal design to evaluate reality by the best possible methodology.
+It is a strive for rational unbiased thinking and experimental design to evaluate reality by the best possible methodology.
+As imperfect humans we may or may not fulfil the goal of working according to the scientific method, but that does not change that we can all agree to strive for it and agree on common ideals.
 In my opinoin it would be even more valuable if one could also teach exactly this, the scientific method, to the public.

 Science is about investigating the universe in which we exist without any prejudgement of what to expect.
 As a scientist one cannot claim that something is true just because one wants it to be true.
 (It may happen that some researchers do, but if so it is simply an example of bad science.)
 Scientists develop models for how the universe works.
 We try to find rules for how nature behaves, whether we like those rules or not.
 This is perhaps the most basic part of scientific methodology.

 Regardless of what view on science one holds on to, it is generally safe to conclude that science is about trying to match theories with empirical observations or controlled experiments.
 In other words, scientists gather evidence in order to support (or falsify) theories.
-Evidence can be inductive, i.e. a certain conclusion can be realistic following logical reasoning and already available information.
-Evidence can also be conclusive, i.e. we can have data that shows directly how one effect or attribute gives rise to something else.
+Evidence can be indirect, i.e. a certain conclusion can be realistic following logical reasoning and already available information.
+Evidence can also be direct (or "conclusive"), i.e. we can have data that shows directly how one effect or attribute gives rise to something else.
 For instance, what evidence is there that the Sun will rise tomorrow?
-We can prove this theory inductively: Considering that the Earth rotates in relation to the position of the Sun, it should appear the next day.
+We can prove this theory indirectly: Considering that the Earth rotates in relation to the position of the Sun, it should appear the next day.
 This is essentially an argument of geometry and is based on the assumtion that the Earth does rotate.
 However, we can also prove the theory by crude empirical observation: We have a lot of gathered information on how the Sun has indeed risen and settled for as long as we have existed.
-Thus, the hypotheis that "the Sun rises once every 24 h" has very much empirical support (not too far from the equator) and it is rational to regard it as true.
-This is a type of simple conclusive evidence used by most people instinctively.
+Thus, the hypotheis that "the Sun rises once every 24 h" has very very much empirical support (as long as one is not too far from the equator) and it is therefore rational to regard it as true.
+This is a type of simple direct (some would call this "inductive") evidence that governs most people in their actions, usually without anyone thinking about it.
 We can also look at the example of falling objects.
-Everybody knows "stuff falls", which is conlusive evidence.
-The theory of gravity is a more general (and perhaps elegant) theory, but it is still inductive in principle as we use it to predict, or perhaps explain, that things fall because masses attract each other.
+Everybody has seen that "stuff falls", which is direct evidence.
+The theory of gravity is a more general (and perhaps elegant) theory, but it is still indirect in principle as we use it to predict (or perhaps explain) that things fall because masses attract each other.

 Scientists produce data in their experiments.
 A common criticism against the scientific method is that we cannot act as neutral observers of reality.
 In other words we cannot know that what we observe is the "true" world because our senses are limited.
 It is correct that the limited and inconsistent perception of humans can lead to problems.
 This kind of relates to complete relativism, that we can never know anything for sure, all theories are equally worthy because we cannot judge etc. Such extreme viewpoints only leads to madness and nobody lives by such principles in practice.
 (Almost everybody assume, in general, that what we perceive is true.)

 The path of science acknowledges that human perception is not perfect, but that does not imply that trying to collect experimental data is meaningless.
 We should simply do our best to acquire as neutral data as possible free of subjective interpretation.
 It is not necessarily so difficult.
 For one thing, practically all experiments are nowadays run with instruments that provide us with numbers, which are in turn handled by computers.
 There is little room for human error in such data acquisition.
-Further, if several scientists worldwide can acquire data which looks the same, independently of each other, it is a very good sign that it represents valid observations.
+Further, if several scientists worldwide can acquire data which looks the same, independently of each other, with different instruments (or even different methods), it is a very good sign that the data is valid.

-I also wish to point out that the interpretation of the data is something different than the data itself, although often presented together with the data set.
+I also wish to point out that the interpretation of the data is something different than the data itself, although often presented together with the data set in scientific publications.
 It is important that scientific records explain exactly how the data was acquired and presented, such that other scientists can take the very same data and use it for other purposes, even if that means coming up with a conclusion which contradicts that of the original reserachers performing the experiments.
-I am sometimes worried about the trend that less and less focus is put on explaining how data was acquired in scientific literature and how it may have been treated before presented.
+I am sometimes worried about the trend that less and less focus is put on explaining how data was acquired in scientific literature and how it may have been treated before presentation.

 There are also theories from religious sources that actually are truly falsifiable.
 Thus they are scientific theories (or at least hypetheses) in principle.
 It is just that existing evidence strongly suggests they are false.
 In this view, whether a theory is scientific or not has nothing to do with its truthfulness.
 For instance, from the Bible we can deduce that it claims that the Earth is 6000 years old (which is still a common belief among conservative Christians).
 The theory makes quite many predictions that we can test, especially in relation to dating of objects.
 Thus is it scientific, but false because existing evidence falsifies it (carbon dating etc.).
 One could also make the argument that the theory is not rational from the start - it is just something found in an old book, why would it be true?
 I have nothing against this argument but strictly speaking it is not until we test the theory by comparing it with empirical data that we can say it is false.
 The mere fact that such a comparison is possible means the theory is scientific in principle even though it originates from religious source.
 I thus claim a theory can be scientific or not scientific and that this has nothing to do with whether it is true or false.